 After skin cancer, cancer of the prostate, the walnut-sized gland that produces semen, is the most common form of cancer among men in the United States.
 More than 238,000 men will be diagnosed with the disease in 2013, according to the American Cancer Society.
 Fortunately, when prostate cancer is detected early, treatment can be highly effective.

-The Barbara and Maurice Deane Prostate Health and Research Center, part of the Department of Urology at The Mount Sinai Health System, provides the most up-to-date services available for the diagnosis, treatment, and management of prostate cancer.
+The Barbara and Maurice Deane Prostate Health and Research Center, part of the Department of Urology at Mount Sinai, provides the most up-to-date services available for the diagnosis, treatment, and management of prostate cancer.

 The physicians on the staff of the Deane Center are fellowship-educated clinicians and researchers who are renowned for their expertise and innovation in current and emerging treatment for prostate cancer.
 Our surgeons are among the few trained in open, laparoscopic, and robotic prostate surgery.